 Geirangerfjord

-Along the fjord's upper terraces lay a number of now-abandoned farms, whose history serve as a great introduction to Norway’s agrarian past.
-These mountain farms are accessed by steep paths and (often) hazardous cliff-side trails.
-Early residents also fixed bridges to the mountain with iron bolts and rings to ease the approach.
-As Magdalene Thoresen, mother-in-law of Norway’s most famous author Henrik Ibsen, said of them, “they bear witness, in a most striking way, to the remarkable powers of invention which the challenges of nature have developed in man.”
+Along the fjord's upper terraces lie a number of abandoned farms, whose history serves as a great introduction to Norway’s agrarian past.
+These mountain farms are accessed by steep paths and often hazardous cliff-side trails.
+Early residents also anchored bridges to the mountains with iron bolts and rings to ease access.
+As Magdalene Thoresen, mother-in-law of Norway’s most famous author Henrik Ibsen, said of them, “They bear witness, in a most striking way, to the remarkable powers of invention which the challenges of nature have developed in man.”

 Lofoten Islands

-The Lofoten Islands are located north of the Arctic Circle in Norway and are among the most stunning landscapes I have ever seen.
-Huge mountain islands rise steeply from the ocean with the occasional white sandy beach at their base.
-One of the best views of the surrounding Lofoten peaks is found after a challenging but rewarding hike up Reinebringen, an amazing place to camp to catch sunset and sunrise.
-Notice the size of the peaks and fjord compared to the town of Reine at the bottom-right.
-The nearby Vaeroy Island is also a wonderful island paradise only accessible via ferry across the arctic waters.
+The Lofoten Islands, located north of the Arctic Circle in Norway, are among the most stunning landscapes I have ever seen.
+Towering mountain islands rise steeply from the ocean, occasionally interrupted by white sandy beaches at their base.
+One of the best views of the surrounding Lofoten peaks can be enjoyed after a challenging but rewarding hike up Reinebringen, an ideal spot to camp and capture both sunset and sunrise.
+You can see the impressive scale of the peaks and fjord compared to the town of Reine in the bottom-right corner of the picture.
+The nearby Vaeroy Island is also a beautiful island paradise, accessible only via ferry across the Arctic waters.

 Reinebringen, Lofoten Islands, Norway